Professor Helen Kennedy

 To find out more about our PhD programmes, go to:

-- Kennedy, H (2015, forthcoming) Social Media Data Mining: Practices, Problems, Possibilities, Basingstoke: Palgrave Macmillan.
+- Kennedy, H (2016) Post, Mine, Repeat: Social Media Data Mining Becomes Ordinary, Basingstoke: Palgrave Macmillan.

 - (2011) Net Work: Ethics and Values in Web Design.
 Basingstoke: Palgrave Macmillan.